Life After Bankruptcy

 Most credit cards will be out of reach until you can rebuild your credit score, but secured credit cards require a safety deposit in exchange for a credit line.
 In other words, if you pay a deposit of $1,000, you can access a credit line for the same amount.

-Once you start working on your credit score, you may qualify for some loans.
-Traditional loans and mortgages are difficult to get for a few years after bankruptcy, but if you can prove that you are diligently working to improve your credit, you’ll be able to qualify for a loan in no time.
+Once you start working on your credit score, you may qualify a mortgage.
+Traditional mortgages are difficult to get for a few years after bankruptcy, but if you can prove that you are diligently working to improve your credit, you’ll be able to qualify for one in no time.

 Job Searching